Click (2016)

 TLDR

-• Browser-based game at clickclickclick.click demonstrates online profiling techniques through 128 unlockable achievements tied to your behavior.
+• Browser game at clickclickclick.click demonstrates online behavioral profiling through mouse events, with 128 unlockable achievements tied to interaction patterns.

 Key Takeaways